ryatoa/panther-docs/panther/sending-events/aws.md

 # AWS-Events2Panther

-This guide will quickly and easily allow a user to deploy a lambda function to collect AWS events and send them to Panther via it's HTTP API.
+This guide will quickly and easily allow a user to deploy a lambda function to collect AWS events and send them to Panther via it's [HTTP API](../api/index.md).

 AWS events are either region specific or global, depending on the service.
 So to get all events to your panther console you will have to deploy this lambda function to each of your accounts and regions that you wish to monitor.

-The NodeJS Javascript code can be changed by you if you wish to support different AWS events, and/or send different data as part of the message.
+The NodeJS Javascript code can be modified by you if you wish to support different AWS events, and/or send different data as part of the message.  ( [Pull Requests](https://github.com/OpenAnswers/panther-aws-events/pulls){:target="_blank"} welcome )

 Events can be sent to either an [app.panther.support](https://app.panther.support){:target="_blank"} instance or your own self hosted [Dockerised containers](https://hub.docker.com/repository/docker/openanswers/panther-console){:target="_blank"}.

 ## System Design